Brawrdon/esp-homekit-arduino-sdk/README.md

 # ESP32 HomeKit Accessory Protocol SDK for Arduino

-This library provides the official [ESP-IDF HomeKit SDK (#040b0f3)](https://github.com/espressif/esp-homekit-sdk/tree/040b0f301223ebc6995597328e5a5cc9f9739a02) for ESP32 devices running the Arduino framework.
+This library provides the official [ESP-IDF HomeKit SDK (#fac2032)](https://github.com/espressif/esp-homekit-sdk/tree/fac2032426d3cd29d8b6cc2663d0e7945d1d020d) for ESP32 devices running the Arduino framework.

+Version 2.0.0 is in active development and will be available soon!

 **Note:** This wrapper uses a version of the SDK which can't be used in commercial products due to it not being MFi certified, feel free to use it in your hobby projects though!